 We have also entered into executive employment agreements and amendments to the agreements with Drs.
 Knudson and Tweden and Messrs.
 Lea and Donders that establish certain guaranteed minimum base salary and incentive compensation thresholds and provide other benefits described in more detail below under the heading "Executive Employment Agreements and Severance Benefits."
 The base salaries recommended by the Compensation Committee and approved by the Board for Drs.
 Knudson and Tweden and Messrs.
 Lea and Donders have been consistent with these agreements since they were executed.

-The Compensation Committee may adjust base salaries as warranted throughout the year for promotions or other changes in the scope or breadth of an executive's role or responsibilities.
-In 2012, no such adjustments were made.
-As discussed above, an adjustment was made in 2013 as a result of the Board of Directors appointing Mr. Lea, the company's Senior Vice President and Chief Financial Officer, to also serve as the company's Chief Operating Officer.
+The Compensation Committee may adjust base salaries as warranted throughout the year for promotions or other changes in the scope or breadth of an executive officer's role or responsibilities.

 Annual Cash Incentives